hyperspy/start_jupyter_cm/README.md

 the server one has to manually kill the process.
 Alternatively, [nbmanager](https://github.com/takluyver/nbmanager) can discover all running servers and shut them down using via an UI.

-## Install
+## Installation instructions

 ### Microsoft Windows

 In Microsoft Windows the preferred way to install this package is by using the Windows MSI installers provided.
-Installing the package adds the context menu entries *for all users** and uninstalling it removes them, so there is nothing else to do.
+Installing the package adds the context menu entries *for all users**.
+Uninstalling the package would remove them if it wasn't for [this Python bug](http://bugs.python.org/issue13276).
+Therefore, before uninstalling the package, follow the instructions in the section below to remove the entries from the context menu.

 ### Any platform